robric/wiki-contrail-controller/Kubernetes.md

 ## 3.4 Services
 A Kubernetes service is an abstraction which defines a logical set of Pods and policy by which to access them.
 The set of Pods frontend'ing a Service are selected based on **LabelSelector** field in **Service** definition.
 In OpenContrail, Kubernetes Service is implemented as **ECMP Native LoadBalancer**.

 The OpenContrail Kubernetes integration supports following Service types:

-    * 'clusterIP': This is the default 'ServiceType'.
+    * `clusterIP`: This is the default 'ServiceType'.
 Choosing this 'serviceType' makes it reachable with cluster-network.

-    * 'LoadBalancer': Designating a ServiceType as LoadBalancer, exposes the service to external world.
+    * `LoadBalancer`: Designating a ServiceType as LoadBalancer, exposes the service to external world.
 The LoadBalancer service is assigned both a CluserIP and ExternalIP addresses.
 This assumes that user has configured public network with a floating-ip pool.

-OpenContrail K8S `Services` integration supports `TCP` and `UDP` for protocols.
-Also 'Service' can expose more than one port where 'port' and 'targetPort' are different.
+OpenContrail K8S **Service** integration supports `TCP` and `UDP` for protocols.
+Also **Service** can expose more than one port where `port` and `targetPort` are different.
 For example:

 ```yaml
 kind: Service
 apiVersion: v1